sabre-io/sabre.io/source/dav/faq.md

 corporations.
 The largest installations manage addressbooks and calendars for millions of users.

-No software is bugfree though, but sabre/dav is actively maintained, so if anything pops up we're usually quick to respond.
+No software is bug free though, but sabre/dav is actively maintained, so if anything pops up we're usually quick to respond.